Ed White (astronaut): Gemini program

 White was one of eleven pilots whose names the Air Force submitted to NASA in 1962 as potential candidates for the second group of astronauts.
 He was then selected as one of 32 finalists who would undergo medical and psychological examinations at Brooks Air Force Base in San Antonio.
 White arrived at the Aerospace Medical Center at Brooks AFB on July 30, 1962.
 He ran around the perimeter of Brooks every day during the testing to keep in shape.

 White was one of nine men chosen by NASA as part of Astronaut Group 2 in September 1962.
 Their selection was announced at a press conference in Cullen Auditorium at the University of Houston on September 17, 1962.
-Like their predecessors, the Mercury Seven, each of the new astronauts was assigned an area of specialization within the manned space program: in White's case, flight control systems.
+Like their predecessors, the Mercury Seven, each of the new astronauts was assigned an area of specialization within the crewed space program: in White's case, flight control systems.

 Gemini 4

 White was selected to be the pilot of Gemini 4, with McDivitt as his command pilot.
 The Chief of the Astronaut Office, Mercury Seven astronaut Deke Slayton, paired them because they knew each other well, having attended the University of Michigan and test pilot school together.
 The mission objectives were ill-defined at first, but consideration was given to performing extravehicular activity (EVA), space rendezvous and orbital station-keeping.

-Knowing that EVA (sometimes called a "spacewalk") was a possibility, McDivitt pressed for it to be included in the mission.
+Knowing that EVA (or spacewalk) was a possibility, McDivitt pressed for it to be included in the mission.
 As a result, NASA management agreed to ensure that the Gemini space suit for the mission was capable of being used for EVA.
 Kenneth S. Kleinknecht told the July 1964 press conference that announced the mission that one of the crew might open the hatch and stick his head outside, but this attracted little attention.
 On March 18, 1965, cosmonaut Alexei Leonov became the first man to perform an EVA, on the Voskhod 2 mission, but not until May 25 was EVA approved for Gemini 4 by NASA administrator James E. Webb.

 White was a devout Methodist.
 On the Gemini 4 mission he carried three pieces of religious jewelry to take with him on his EVA: a gold cross, a St. Christopher Medal and a Star of David.
 White commented: "I felt while I couldn't take one for every religion in the country, I could take the items most familiar to me."

 On June 3, 1965, the Gemini 4 crew was launched into space to begin its four-day mission.
 After separation from the Titan II upper stage, McDivitt attempted to rendezvous with the booster.
 However, this was unsuccessful since the astronauts were not adequately trained to rendezvous in orbit.
 The objective had to be abandoned since the allocated propellant had been used up, and the maneuvers had pushed the spacecraft's orbit too far away from Earth.
 The mission also included 11 different scientific experiments, including the use of a sextant for celestial navigation.